-The Company excluded the following potential common shares from the computation of diluted earnings (loss) per share for the periods indicated below because including them would have had an anti-dilutive effect.
+The calculated amount of anti-diluted shares for the computation of diluted earnings per share for the nine months ended September 30, 2022 was 24,365,719 warrants, 1,189,928 stock options and 602,672 RSUs.
 The Company also excluded the earnout shares as they are not currently issued and outstanding and will not be issued until satisfaction of the applicable stock price levels as described in Note 3.
-As a result of the Business Combination, the underlying shares have been retroactively restated to give effect to the recapitalization based on the Exchange Ratio.